 With its 1.3 billion population, densely populated cities and rudimentary health services, India could have suffered devastating consequences from the Covid epidemic.
 And this indeed was the fear when, after a slow takeoff, the virus spread like wildfire across the Indian continent.
-But, as the West grapples with a super-contagious second wave, India seems to have achieved what every country aspires to – it has flattened the curve dramatically, falling from a peak of 90,000 cases per day in September 2020 to 12,000 per day at the end of January 2021.
+But, as the West grappled with a super-contagious second wave, India appeared to have achieved what every country aspired to – it flattened the curve dramatically from a peak of 90,000 cases per day in September 2020 to 12,000 per day at the end of January 2021.

-And it has done this without numerous lockdowns and without vaccines.
+And it did this without numerous lockdowns and without vaccines.
 India imposed one two-month lockdown last year and its vaccination program began only in mid-January.
 The curve, in the meantime, had begun to dip sharply already in November 2020.